 HealthCentral (HC): How’d you decide to create a career in food?

 John Fielding: I grew up in the DC area, in Bethesda, Md., and have been in the food business since I was 19.
 My first job was at the Bethesda Co-op, so I got to work around natural foods and produce.
 I started in the restaurant business when I was, like, 21 and have doing that pretty much ever since.
-For the last 10 years I’ve run Broad Branch Market and, now, Soapstone Market.
+For the last 10 years I’ve run Broad Branch Market.
 Being in the food business is a blessing and a curse.

 HC: A blessing and a curse — how so?